isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

     $ sysrepocfg -d running -f xml -m kea-dhcp6-server --edit=BAD-schema.xml

-In the second case, the configuration is rejected by ``kea-netconf``.
+In the second case, the configuration is rejected by :iscman:`kea-netconf`.
 For example, consider this ``BAD-translator.xml`` file:

 .. code-block:: xml